hcnp/trifork-dell-ubuntu/README.md

 - The best e-mail client with Exchange e-mail and calendar support for Gnome in Ubuntu is [Evolution](https://wiki.gnome.org/Apps/Evolution)
 - Install with Flatpak: `flatpak install --assumeyes org.gnome.Evolution`
 - When configuring Evolution in "Receiving Email" choose "Exchange Web Services" as "Server Type" &lt;username&gt;@trifork.com in "Username" and use the "Fetch URL" button
 - Only NTLM works for me.
-Kerberos would be perferrable though
+Oauth2 would be perferrable though
 - My recommendation for further options:
   - Check every 5 minutes
   - Check all folders